M01010100/CS_538_D3D_SSPL_townsemc/README.md

+ # This a Fork created for a CS 548 class project at SUNY Polytechnic Institute
+* Matthew Townsend

+## Modifications
+Due to time constraints the task at hand was to get the model to run and theorize how to implement a version of this codebase with 3D data.

+Regardless I still made rather large modifications as I was unsable to download the Flickr dataset and quickly switched to synthetic data.

+* data.py - creation of dataset
+* main_mock.py - a copy of main.py with several modifications to run off the syntheitic dataset.
+* Various other files such as argument_test/train.py, __init__.py, to work with synthetic data.

+## Additional
+Under torchvggish/torchvggish/vggish_pretrained download the file from the link in the txt file.

+## Run
+Run main_mock.py to generate and data and run model.

 # Self-Supervised Predictive Learning (SSPL)
 This repository hosts the PyTorch code for our self-supervised sound source localization method.

 ## Paper
 **Self-Supervised Predictive Learning: A Negative-Free Method for Sound Source Localization in Visual Scenes** <br/>